loathers/tome/README.md

 Hopefully someone who knows will fill this section in soon!

+## Advanced Usage

+The `RefreshContextProvider` that you wrap your app in can have its default refresh conditions overwritten via `charStateOverride`.
+This should be provided with a callback that returns a `Promise<Record<string, unknown>>`.
+Any time the values in the record change, data will be refreshed.
+The default behavior if no `charStateOverride` is provided is to refresh when your turn count, meat, hp, mp, familiar, or adventure count change.

 ## Developer Setup

 For testing actual development of tome itself, rather than setting up a script to utilize the